victorchennn/React-with-Redux/README.md

 # Modern React with Redux

 This project is the source code of the Udemy course [Modern React with Redux](https://www.udemy.com/course/react-redux/).
 Master React v16.6.3 and Redux with React Router, Webpack, and Create-React-App.
-Includes Hooks!

 **Project content**:

 * JSX
-* Components (State, Props System)
+* Components (State, Props System(parent-children))
 * Seasons (Class-based component, Lifecycle Method)
+* Pics (event-handler, async-await, `this`(arrow function), axios, map, Ref)
 * ...

 ## Some sources or libraries used: